A quick introduction

 Furthermore, the CPU and GPU don’t have to be pointing at the same FIFO at the same time, so the CPU can fill another one while the GPU is reading the first one.
 This prevents idling.

-Issuing individual commands to construct our geometry can get very tedious with complex scenes, so official libraries included tools that generated the required Display Lists (pre-compiled set FIFO commands) from our assets, this chunk only needs to be copied to RAM in order to let the GPU effectively display them.
+Issuing individual commands to construct our geometry can get very tedious with complex scenes, so official libraries included tools that generated the required Display Lists (pre-compiled set FIFO commands) from our assets, this chunk only needs to be copied to RAM to let the GPU effectively display them.

 The GPU contains a command processor which is in charge of fetching commands from FIFO.